 Freedom Academy is an affordable option for troubled young people to start over and have a second chance at life.
 Since 1981, Freedom Academy has offered troubled teens a second chance in life through its affordable residential program.
 Whether or not your child is ready to get help, we work with boys and girls who have been in trouble at home, school or in their community.
 Boys and girls who were struggling and defiant are turned around and given academic, spiritual and personal instruction and mentoring to help them become confident, kind and trustworthy young adults.

 Freedom Academy is a co-educational Christian boarding school for at-risk teenagers.
 Overlooking Seneca Lake in rural upstate New York, Freedom Academy’s caring, structured program has been helping teenagers make a fresh start in life for over 35 years.

 Students at Freedom Academy are surrounded by a caring staff and given incentive for change through a level system that offers increasing rewards and responsibilities as they make progress in the program.
 It is our goal that every young person that comes to Freedom Academy leaves knowing Jesus Christ personally and possessing the tools to rebuild family relationships and build a healthy future.

-Spiritually, we help the young people find peace and forgiveness through a personal relationship with the Lord.
+Spiritually, they help the young people find peace and forgiveness through a personal relationship with the Lord.

-Physically, we help the young people get free of damaging addictions and learn the value of a positive work ethic.
+Physically, they help the young people get free of damaging addictions and learn the value of a positive work ethic.

-Emotionally, we help the young people recover from the hurt of a traumatic past and learn to trust again.
+Emotionally, they help the young people recover from the hurt of a traumatic past and learn to trust again.

 Parents can be sure of a strong commitment to the Word of God as the foundation of the program.
-They can trust that their child is in a safe place and surrounded by team that will be personally involved in their lives; and they can know that their child will be treated with care as an individual child of God.
+They can trust that their child is in a safe place and surrounded by team that will be personally involved in their life.

 - Your child will be valued and respected by our staff, treated with the same care and understanding that we would want our own children treated with.